Mohamed1khaled2/pdfEditing/README.md

 To use the functionalities provided by this project, you can run the following commands:

 ### Reverse PDF 🔄
-- `hint 💡`: You can add alot of file not only one.
+- `hint 💡`: You can add a lot of file not only one.
 ```sh
 python project.py --option rev --files path/to/your/file.pdf
 ```